quadra-informatique/SoColissimo-2.x-PrestaShop/README.md

-# Module Colissimo Simplicité pour Prestashop
+# Module Colissimo Simplicité pour Prestashop 1.4

-Quadra Informatique est partenaire de La Poste pour vous présenter Colissimo Simplicité : découvrez dès maintenant la nouvelle solution de livraison de La Poste, exclusivement dédiée à l'e-commerce.
+**Warning** This module is going to be **End Of Life** in the near future.
+This release is in bug fixing support mode only, new features will not be applied to this version.
+We highly recommend you to upgrade your shop.

 ## Manuel Utilisateur

-[Découvrez pas à pas la configuration du module Simplicité pour Prestashop][3]
+[Découvrez pas à pas la configuration du module Simplicité pour Prestashop 1.4][3]

 ## Téléchargez et installez le module

-[La dernière version stable du module est disponible ICI][4]
+[La dernière version stable du module pour Prestashop 1.4 est disponible ICI][4]

 ## Contributing